WaveringAna/atproto-ui/README.md

 # atproto-ui

 A React component library for rendering AT Protocol records (Bluesky, Leaflet, Tangled, and more).
 Handles DID resolution, PDS discovery, and record fetching automatically.
-[Live demo](https://atproto-ui.wisp.place).
+[Live demo](https://atproto-ui.netlify.app).

+This project is mostly a wrapper on the extremely amazing work [Mary](https://mary.my.id/) has done with [atcute](https://tangled.org/@mary.my.id/atcute), please support it.
+I have to give thanks to [phil](https://bsky.app/profile/bad-example.com) for microcosm and slingshot.
+Incredible services being given for free that is responsible for why the components fetch data so quickly.

 ## Screenshots